Vaginitis Overview (cont.)

 Infectious causes of vaginitis include bacteria, yeast, and Trichomonas.

 - Bacterial vaginosis is the most common bacterial infection that causes vaginitis.
-This condition results from an imbalance of overgrowth in the bacteria normally present in the vagina.
+This condition results from an imbalance in the bacteria normally present in the vagina.
 It is not clear if sexual activity plays a role in the development of bacterial vaginosis, and some experts believe it can occur in women who have not had sexual contact.
 The STDs gonorrhea and Chlamydia are other bacterial causes of vaginitis.

 - Yeast infections, such as Candida infection, are a common cause of vaginitis.
 Yeast infections are not considered to be STDs.